-Dr. Boffy-Ramirez has been an Assistant Professor (CTT) in the Department of Economics at the University of Colorado Denver since 2015.
+Dr. Boffy-Ramirez has been an Associate Professor CTT in the Department of Economics at the University of Colorado Denver since 2021.

-Before this he was a Visiting Assistant Professor from 2012-2015.
+Before this, he was a Visiting Assistant Professor from 2012-2015 and an Assistant Professor CTT from 2015-2021.
 He received his Ph.D. from the University of California Santa Barbara in 2012.
-His research focuses on topics within the area of applied labor economics and specifically those related to educational attainment, migration decisions, and labor mobility.
+His research focuses on topics within the area of applied labor economics and specifically those related to educational attainment, low-wage workers, migration decisions, and labor mobility.

 In his work on US immigrants, Dr. Boffy-Ramirez finds that recent immigrants are mobile in response to differences in minimum wages across states.
 In related research, he finds that measures of immigrant educational attainment are systematically downward biased due to the mechanical grouping of educational categories at the low end of the education distribution.